nirmalpathak/aws-tf-ansible-compose/README.md

 ### Workflow

-- Terraform will create an EC2 instance and Security Group & will invoke the Ansible playbook.
+- The Terraform will create an EC2 instance and Security Group.
+The Terraform script will invoke the Ansible playbook.
 - The Ansible playbook will install Docker & docker-compose along with some pre-requisite packages.
 The Ansible playbook will also deploy containers of sample Python Flask web application and HAProxy.
 - The 'docker-compose.yaml' file contains the docker container orchestration code.